Radius and Ulnar Shaft Fracture 813.23

 • 1Yr: Follow-up xrays, assess outcomes.

-Forearm Fx Review References
+Forearm Fracture Review References